 Intermediate level requirements: These are expected to be met during the second year of implementation.
-To consider that the HACOFCO supplier at origin is at the intermediate level, it must ensure that its supply chain meets 100% of the applicable basic requirements and 85% of the intermediate requirements.
-A failure to meet any critical requirement does not allow the farm or any facility to achieve the Responsible Sourced Verification Status.
+For the HACOFCO supplier at origin is to reach the intermediate level, it must ensure that its supply chain meets 100% of the applicable basic requirements and 85% of the intermediate requirements.
+A failure to meet any critical requirement does not allow the farm or any facility to achieve the CONNECT Verified Status.